tuobangli/Diabetic_Neuropathy/README.md

-arrange a meeting with him in LA this weekend.
+arrange a meeting with him in LA after the publication of diabetic neuropathy.

 This is essentially a coursework.
 Initially 36 people in the chat group, and I shared the method to do literature search using key words in Pubmed, SCOPUS, and SCI, and then imported into zotero to remove duplicates https://www.zotero.org/groups/5514750/diabetic_neuropathy/ .
 I also taught how to screening literatures according to the abstract in several zoom meetings.